Our second installment in the story about the love affair between video and ICOMMS*

 Galit adds, “I’m always looking for inspiration.
 Any system or platform that could also be my source for inspiration would be great.
 Learning from others is always so important.”

 Oh, the Do’s That You Do

 With over 50 years of cumulative experience between them, Leanne, Galit, Abby, and Noa have aggregated some hard and fast do’s and don’ts about using video for engaging with employees.

 - Come prepared: make sure you have answered these questions before you start filming:

 - What is the right language and tone of voice to use?

-- What is your main message?
+- Do you know what is your main message?

-- What would you want people to remember/know/do after seeing the video?
+- What would you want people to remember/know/do after seeing the video

 - Is your technology aligned to support frictionless distribution and consumption?